Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 First, I recommend you try the live demo.

-Once the forms plugin is ready, all your forms will have basic styling with accessibility in mind.
+Once the forms plugin is ready, your forms get clean, accessible defaults.

 Here are all the supported form elements: